Donald Trump Scolds ABC News While Whining About Unfair Coverage

-Donald Trump gave his first one-on-one interview to ABC News’ David Muir on Wednesday night.
+Donald Trump gave his first one-on-one “presidential” interview to ABC News’ David Muir on Wednesday night.
 Many of the answers retreaded previous quotes, but a few jaw-dropping moments occurred when Muir broached the “crowd-size” mess from a few angles.
 Yes, this is still ongoing, even after Sean Spicer angrily lied about the size and claimed that this was the most enormous Inauguration Day crowd ever.

 Muir quizzed Trump about why he even cared about size so much when he won the election, and why on earth would he stand in front of a CIA Memorial Wall and stormily complain about the media (accurately) comparing his crowd to Obama’s attendees.